olegv142/GsmMon/README.md

 The SMS sent back as the response will contain the current AC switch state (as 0 or 1), temperature and humidity readings, reporting interval and GSM network signal quality metric.

+The controller being used is Arduino pro mini 3.3v 8MHz (ATMega328).

 ## Author

 Oleg Volkov (olegv142@gmail.com)